-When used in the context of India, the word ‘desert’ often conjures up images of massive sand dunes made of golden sands, of camels bumpily walking towards the horizon, of colourfully clad men & women going about their chores, of bonfires at night, of starry skies.
-Seldom do these images sketch the stark brown Himalayan deserts or the salty white deserts of India, that are relatively much less traversed by travellers, despite being equally, if not more romantic than the great Rajasthani Desert.
+When used in the context of India, the word "desert" often conjures up images of massive, golden sand dunes, of camels bumpily walking towards the horizon, of colorfully clad men and women going about their chores, of bonfires at night, of starry skies.
+Seldom does the word sketch the stark, brown Himalayan desert, or the gleaming white salt pans of Kutch, that are far less traversed by travelers, despite being equally, if not more romantic than the great Rajasthani Desert.

 This dramatic landscape includes the regions of Ladakh and Spiti.
-As you climb atop the mountains on the roof of the world, walk along gushing rivers, see curious summits staring starry skies, float to the depths of blue streams in deep gorges, traverse the highest inhabited villages in the Himalayas, and follow centuries old Buddhist trails, the Himalayas reveal to you a magnificent desert that is hard not to fall in love with.
+As you climb atop the mountains on the roof of the world, walk along gushing rivers, see curious summits staring at starry skies, float along blue streams in deep gorges, traverse the highest inhabited villages in the Himalayas, and follow centuries old Buddhist trails, the Himalayas reveal to you a magnificent desert that is hard not to fall in love with.

 No amount of research or pictures on Google could have prepared me for the mountain desert of Spiti in Himachal Pradesh.
 On the leeward side of the mighty Himalayas, Spiti is home to some of the starkest, most stunning landscapes made by the bare brown mountains, which receive abundant sunlight and snow, but no rain.
-Almost no vegetation can survive on such rough terrain, making the slightest hint of greenery or colour a treat for the eyes.
+Almost no vegetation can survive on such rough terrain, making the slightest hint of greenery or color a treat for the eyes.

 Despite extremely harsh living conditions, and populations as low as 35 people to a village, Spiti is home to some of the most hospitable mountain folk in India, deeply rooted in the teachings of Buddhism.
-In winter, when temperatures dip below -30 degrees Celsius and the valley practically shuts off from the rest of India, life in this mountain desert becomes extremely introspective, and often interspersed with colourful festivities & celebrations to make it through the cold (without any automated form of heating).
+In winter, when temperatures dip below -22°F (-30°C) and the valley practically shuts off from the rest of India, life in this mountain desert becomes extremely introspective, and often interspersed with colorful festivities and celebrations to make it through the cold (without any automated form of heating).